caidensunlin1/questionmanager-caiden-sunlin/README.md

-This project shows the liquibase commands needed to create multiple liquibase tables and their relationships.
+This project shows the liquibase commands needed to create multiple tables and their relationships.